sabertazimi/awesome-notes/programming/web/react/reactBasicNotes.md

 #### Component Elements of Same Type

-- update the props to match the new element
+- Update the props to match the new element
-- methods: `getDerivedStateFromProps`
+- Methods: `getDerivedStateFromProps`
-- then `render` called, diff algorithm recurses on the old result and the new result
+- Then `render` called,
+  diff algorithm recursively on the old result and the new result.

 ### React Fiber Effects